 Using a crypto-friendly omni-channel solution

 This is the most flexible approach for businesses.
-However, it is not as widely available as the pure crypto payment gateway solution.
+However, it is not as widely available as a pure crypto payment gateway solution.

-Businesses that can accept only crypto payments are few.
+Businesses that need to accept only crypto payments are few.
 Most need to accept other, fiat-currency-based forms of payment.
 These include credit cards, bank payments, as well as mobile and in-app payments.
 The latter ones mostly involve popular digital wallets such as PayPal, GooglePay, or ApplePay.

-Just like under the crypto payment gateway scenario, you will need to go through an integration process.
-That is, you must integrate your platform with the omni-channel crypto friendly payment gateway using its API.
-As a result (and reward), in addition to blockchain payments, you will be able to support all other payment methods.
+Just like with the crypto payment gateway scenario, you will need to go through an integration process.
+That is, you will have to integrate your platform with the omni-channel crypto friendly payment gateway using its API.
+As a result, you will not only be able to support blockchain payments, but also all other payment methods.
+This provides a significant benefit and reward for your business.

 - Single integration process for all (or most) payment forms.
 As you integrate your platform with the omni-channel gateway solution, you get support for all payment methods at once.
 Integration process takes much less than development of a custom solution.